ietf-wg-cellar/matroska-specification/codec_specs.md

 configuration box as described in [@!DolbyVisionWithinIso].
 This extension **MUST NOT** be used if `CodecID` is not `V_MPEG4/ISO/AVC`.

+### hvcE

+Block type identifier: 0x68766345

+Block type name: Dolby Vision enhancement-layer HEVC configuration

+Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso].
+This extension **MUST NOT** be used if `CodecID` is not `V_MPEGH/ISO/HEVC`.

 ### dvcC

 Block type identifier: 0x64766343